Internet leak

 An internet leak is the unauthorized release of information over the internet.
 Various types of information and data can be, and have been, "leaked" to the Internet, the most common being personal information, computer software and source code, and artistic works such as books or albums.
 For example, a musical album is leaked if it has been made available to the public on the Internet before its official release date.

+Internet leak also known as data leak occurs when sensitive or confidential information is exposed, either accidentally or intentionally and can have serious consequences for individuals or organizations involved.
+The terms data leak and data breach are related but distinct.
+A data leak typically happens intentionally, often when an internal source exposes information to an external party.
+In contrast, a data breach is usually deliberate, occurring when an external party gains unauthorized access to a network or system, which can lead to data leak.

 Source code leaks

 Source code leaks are usually caused by misconfiguration of software like CVS or FTP which allow people to get source files through exploits, software bugs, or employees that have access to the sources or part of them revealing the code in order to harm the company.

 There were many cases of source code leaks in the history of software development.